 For me the great battle between bicycle chain wax vs lube was settled when a riding buddy said to me that he never ever cleaned the cassette of his mountain bike and gets 10K out of them.

 That definitely got my attention, and since he’s a professional bike mechanic and has done his fair share of racing, I took him for his word.

 I always thought I took exceptional care of my bikes, which includes the drivetrain.
-I’ve even written a whole slew of articles how you can take care of your chain and drivetrain in general.
+I’ve even written a whole slew of articles about how you can take care of your chain and drivetrain in general.

 But after hundreds of miles using the product my friend suggested I feel there’s a clear winner between the battle of bicycle chain wax vs lube, and it’s clearly wax.

 There are a number of very clear reasons why wax is far superior to lube, and I feel like a fool for needed to have this pointed out to me.